pivotal/docs-tap/scst-sign/configuring.md

     ```

 1. Create the `image-policy-registry-credentials` service account in the
-deployment namespace and add the secret names from step 1 to the
+deployment namespace and add the secret name (one or more) in the previous step to the
 `imagePullSecrets` section:

     ```